United States Capitol revolutionary war and beyond header United States Capitol

 "But I am far from presuming to direct the reading of my fellow citizens, who are good enough judges themselves of what is worthy their reading." - Letter to Thomas Ritchie, December 25, 1820

 "The judiciary of the United States is the subtle corps of sappers and miners constantly working under ground to undermine the foundations of our confederated fabric.
 They are construing our constitution from a co-ordination of a general and special government to a general and supreme one alone.
-This will lay all things at their feet, and they are too well versed in English law to forget the maxim, boni judicis est ampliare juris-dictionem.
+This will lay all things at their feet, and they are too well versed in English law to forget the maxim, boni judicis est ampliare juris-dictionem [It is the part of a good judge to enlarge his jurisdiction].
 We shall see if they are bold enough to take the daring stride their five lawyers have lately taken.
 If they do, then, with the editor of our book, in his address to the public, I will say, that "against this every man should raise his voice," and more, should uplift his arm.
 Who wrote this admirable address?
 Sound, luminous, strong, not a word too much, nor one which can be changed but for the worse.
 That pen should go on, lay bare these wounds of our constitution, expose the decisions seriatim, and arouse, as it is able, the attention of the nation to these bold speculators on its patience.
 Having found, from experience, that impeachment is an impracticable thing, a mere scare-crow, they consider themselves secure for life; they sculk from responsibility to public opinion, the only remaining hold on them, under a practice first introduced into England by Lord Mansfield.
 An opinion is huddled up in conclave, perhaps by a majority of one, delivered as if unanimous, and with the silent acquiescence of lazy or timid associates, by a crafty chief judge, who sophisticates the law to his mind, by the turn of his own reasoning." - Letter to Thomas Ritchie, December 25, 1820

 "A judiciary independent of a king or executive alone, is a good thing; but independence of the will of the nation is a solecism, at least in a republican government." - Letter to Thomas Ritchie, December 25, 1820